-The permittee must monitor and report analytical results for the pollutants listed below on Discharge Monitoring Reports (DMRs) for representative outfalls, subject to footnotes provided.
+The permittee must monitor and report analytical results for the parameters listed below on Discharge Monitoring Reports (DMRs) for representative outfalls, subject to footnotes provided.
 The benchmark values listed below are not effluent limitations, and exceedances do not constitute permit violations.
-However, if the permittee's sampling demonstrates exceedances of benchmark values for two or more consecutive monitoring periods, the permittee shall take action in accordance with Part C V.H of this General Permit.
+However, if the permittee's sampling demonstrates exceedances of benchmark values for two consecutive monitoring periods, the permittee shall submit a corrective action plan within 90 days of the end of the monitoring period triggering the plan.

-Monitoring Requirements (1),(2),(3),(4) Pollutant Minimum Measurement Frequency Sample Type Benchmark Values Total Nitrogen (mg/L) 1 / 6 months Grab XXX Total Phosphorus (mg/L) 1 / 6 months Grab XXX pH (S.U.)
-1 / 6 months Grab XXX 5-Day Biochemical Oxygen Demand (BOD5) (mg/L) 1 / 6 months Grab 30 Chemical Oxygen Demand (COD) (mg/L) 1 / 6 months Grab 120 Total Suspended Solids (TSS) (mg/L) 1 / 6 months Grab 150 Ammonia-Nitrogen (mg/L) 1 / 6 months Grab XXX Total Dissolved Solids (mg/L) 1 / 6 months Grab XXX
+Monitoring Requirements (1),(2),(3) Parameter Minimum Measurement Frequency (4) Sample Type Benchmark Values pH (S.U.)
+1 / 6 months Grab XXX 5-Day Biochemical Oxygen Demand (BOD5) (mg/L) 1 / 6 months Grab 30 Chemical Oxygen Demand (COD) (mg/L) 1 / 6 months Grab 120 Total Suspended Solids (TSS) (mg/L) 1 / 6 months Grab 100 Ammonia-Nitrogen (mg/L) 1 / 6 months Grab XXX Total Dissolved Solids (mg/L) 1 / 6 months Grab XXX

-(1) The permittee shall monitor the listed pollutants only at those outfalls that receive runoff from areas where vehicle maintenance, equipment cleaning, or deicing activities occur.
+(1) The permittee shall monitor the listed parameters only at those outfalls that receive runoff from areas where deicing activities occur.
 The permittee shall conduct the required monitoring during the deicing season, which is defined for the purpose of this appendix as the period from October 1 - March 31.
 One sample must be collected during the period October 1 - December 31 (to be submitted on a DMR due January 28) and one sample must be collected during the period January 1 - March 31 (to be submitted on a DMR due July 28).
 Additional monitoring outside of the deicing season is optional.

-- (2) Large airports, defined for the purpose of this General Permit as airports that use more than 100,000 gallons of pure glycol in glycol-based deicing fluids and/or 100 tons or more of urea on an average annual basis, shall monitor the listed pollutants in accordance with Footnote (1).
-Permittees that are not large airports shall monitor the listed pollutants for the first year of General Permit coverage (i.e., two samples collected between October 1 March 31); if discharge concentrations are less than benchmark values identified above for both sample events, monitoring may be reduced to 1/year during the period January 1 March 31 for the remainder of the General Permit term, otherwise monitoring must continue semiannually throughout the term - (3) In accordance with Part C V.B, the permittee shall conduct additional monitoring if specified by DEP in the letter authorizing permit coverage or other correspondence. - (4) This is the minimum number of sampling events required.
-Permittees may optionally perform additional sampling.
+- (2) Large airports, defined for the purpose of this General Permit as airports that use more than 100,000 gallons of pure glycol in glycol-based deicing fluids and/or 100 tons or more of urea on an average annual basis, shall monitor the listed parameters in accordance with Footnote (1).
+Permittees that are not large airports shall monitor the listed parameters for the first year of General Permit coverage (i.e., two samples collected between October 1 March 31); if discharge concentrations are less than benchmark values identified above for both sample events, monitoring may be reduced to 1/year during the period January 1 March 31 for the remainder of the General Permit term, otherwise monitoring must continue semiannually throughout the term. - (3) In accordance with Part C V.B, the permittee shall conduct additional monitoring if specified by DEP in the letter authorizing permit coverage or other correspondence. - (4) This is the minimum number of sampling events required.
+Permittees are encouraged to perform more than the minimum number of sampling events.